Table of Contents

 - How did a single advertising campaign raise over $40 million to fund children’s vaccines?

 It’s that time of year — the holiday season is approaching us, and fast!
-It’s the time for making your holiday email lists and checking them twice.
+It’s the time to make your holiday email lists and check them twice.

-In fact, this year, 37.52% of online brands reported that they began holiday planning 1-4 months earlier than last year.
+In fact, last year, 37.52% of online brands reported that they began holiday planning 1-4 months earlier than the year prior.

 Of course, as you might expect, the holidays feel a little different this year.
 In 2017, social commerce and true omnichannel expansion began to drive 3x in revenue for brands taking advantage of it.